 - I’ve never monitored my policy before.
 What are acceptable approaches to monitoring policy requirements?

-There are a number of ways to monitor how compliant is your audience.
+There are a number of ways to monitor compliance with the policy.
 The most common approaches include:

 - creating and reviewing exception reports to capture activity outliers;